Ramy-Badr-Ahmed/Merkle-DAG-Matlab/README.md

 #### Build DAG from data blocks

-use case: automated, allowing constructing a Merkle-DAG from a matrix of data blocks.
+Use case: automated, allowing constructing a Merkle-DAG from a matrix of data blocks.

 Each row of the matrix represents a data block.
 The DAG is built by hashing these blocks into the graph.
 For scenarios where the relationships between data blocks are determined by their positions in the matrix.